i-doit/api-client-php/README.md

 ### Upload Files

-This API client is able to upload a file, create a new "File" object an assigned it to an existing object identified by its ID:
+This API client library is able to upload a file, create a new "File" object an assigned it to an existing object identified by its ID:

 ~~~ {.php}
 use bheisig\idoitapi\API;